Financial Resources & Help When You Are Divorcing with a Low Income

 You can use the Texas Attorney General Child Support Calculator to calculate guideline child support.

-Get more information here: Child Support & Medical Support.
+Get more information here: Child Support, Medical Support, & Dental Support.

-For more information, read: Child Support & Medical Support.
+For more information, read: Child Support, Medical Support, & Dental Support.

 Yes.
-The Office of the Attorney General (OAG) offers free help getting child support and medical support.
+The Office of the Attorney General (OAG) offers free help getting child support, medical support, and dental support.

-Although the OAG cannot represent you, the OAG may be able to help you get a custody, visitation, child support (including back child support) and medical support order.
-For information about opening a case with the OAG, call 1-800-255-8014 or go to its website: Texas Attorney General Child Support Division.
+Although the OAG cannot represent you, the OAG may be able to help you get a custody, visitation, child support (including back child support), medical support, and dental support order.
+For information about opening a case with the OAG, call (800) 255-8014 or go to its website: Texas Attorney General Child Support Division.

 Continued health insurance when a divorce is pending can sometimes be ordered by a judge in temporary orders, or in standing orders of your divorce court.
 For more information, read: Article: Temporary Orders & Temporary Restraining Orders (TRO’s).